jack065/MA1508E-Matlab/README.md

 ## Getting Started

 1. Open MATLAB
-2. In MATLAB's file explorer, navigate to the folder you just downloaded
-3. Double-click on `startup.m` in MATLAB's file explorer
+2. Navigate to the downloaded folder in MATLAB's file explorer
-4. Click the "Run" button in MATLAB's editor toolbar or press F5
+3. Run `startup.m` to initialize the program
-   - This initializes the program and sets up the global matrix history for the undo function
+   - This sets up the global matrix history for undo functionality

 ## Available Functions